 “Lost your purse?
 I’ve been waiting here for you for ages,” he said to them with a smile.
 The collector let out a big sigh of relief.
 “If it wasn’t for you, I would have ended up hanging myself tonight!” he exclaimed and tried to offer the man a portion of the money as a reward.
 Yet the man solemnly refused to take even a single penny.
 The collector thought for a moment and said: “I will host a feast for you tomorrow and I will be waiting for you.”
 They exchanged names and parted.

 The collector was happy to see the man appear at the feast the next day.
 He stood up to propose a toast in his honor, when the man stopped him, saying: “Thanks to you, my life was spared yesterday.
 I was planning to board the afternoon ferry.
-This morning I heard that the ferry had overturned due to rough waters.
+This morning, I heard that the ferry overturned due to rough waters.
 All 23 people aboard had died!”
+For his honesty, the man’s destiny changed.

 Translated by Cecilia and edited by Emiko Kingswell